divio/divio-cloud-docs/how-to/includes/deploy-common-deploy.rst

 database or media store, they must be added manually using the Divio Control Panel as required.
 Use the *Services* menu to add the services your application needs.

+Ensure that you select services that your application actually supports.

 Add release commands
 ~~~~~~~~~~~~~~~~~~~~